kavin-jindal/Equation-Writer/README.md

 --> This is an image of the Program.
 ![ss](https://user-images.githubusercontent.com/68228966/96552414-59dc3280-12d1-11eb-9787-d31658f83aed.PNG)

+# Important Note:

+--> I am currently working on making this program compatible with Python 2.
+Because there are various complications to run this program with Python 3.
+The next update of Equation Writer might include a Python Version 2 Compatibiltiy.

 # General Info
 --> This program has been made to make it easier to write mathematical symbols without using any external website or editor or using character maps.